Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.27.md

 ## 2024.06.21

+- [ ] `sbatch` build
+- [ ] Troubleshoot why docker container is crashing
+- [ ] Verify connection to database from M1
+- [ ] Per model, per scale, performance v num_params for all models.
+Double check to see if we can get curving lines, look for examples first.

 ## 2024.06.20

 - [x] Send email accepting 240 V install
 - [x] Send email accepting GPU and 240 V plug
 - [x] Launch random forest models both with cpus and gpus → we are doing over `nt` and codon frequency.
-This should help us determine which jobs are faster although it seems that we do have a termination issue on some of the jobs giving misleading completion times.
+This should help us determine which jobs are faster although it seems that we do have a termination issue on some of the jobs giving misleading completion times.]

-- [ ] Build small `db` on `gila`. → started build running `database/build/build-image-fresh_linux-arm.sh`. → This needs to be done with srun.
+- [x] Build small `db` on `gila`. → started build running `database/build-image-fresh_linux-arm.sh`. → This needs to be done with srun... → using `salloc` jobs fail abruptly maybe some memory issue?
+Move to `batching`
-- [ ] Per model, per scale, performance v num_params for all models.
-Double check to see if we can get curving lines, look for examples first.
+- [x] Setup config for port forwarding.

 ## 2024.06.19